yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 The `aadObjectId` field is an optional ID corresponding to the account's object ID within Azure Active Directory (AAD).
 The value of the `aadObjectId` field is a string.

-#### Channel account Role
+#### Channel account role

 The `role` field indicates whether entity behind the account is a user or bot.
+This field is intended for use in the [Transcript format](../transcript/transcript.md) [[16](#References)] to distinguish between activities sent by users and activities sent by bots.
+The value of the `role` field is a string.

-`A7511`: Channels and Receivers SHOULD ignore this field.
-It's metadata intended for transcripts to distinguish if a message is from the user or bot.
+`A7511`: Senders SHOULD NOT include this field.
+Receivers SHOULD ignore this field.

 ### Conversation account